HyperiaLabs/hackathon-solana-encode/README.md

 All of the scripts used to get the data can be found in the [extract-data folder](https://github.com/HyperiaLabs/solana-hackathon-encode/tree/main/scripts/extract-data)

 ### Data
 Little informations of the data.
-You can check the [data](https://github.com/HyperiaLabs/solana-hackathon-encode/tree/main/scripts/data) and the [technical paper](#)
+You can check the [data](https://github.com/HyperiaLabs/solana-hackathon-encode/tree/main/scripts/data)

 ### AI Model
 Little informations of the AI model.
 You can check the [AI model](https://github.com/HyperiaLabs/solana-hackathon-encode/tree/main/scripts/ai) and the [technical paper](#)